jburzynski/TypeGenDocs/source/cli.rst

 enumStringInitializers                 boolean             false                           Whether to use TypeScript enum string initializers by default

 fileHeading                            string              null                            TypeScript file heading text (default is "(...)
 This is a TypeGen auto-generated file. (...)")

+useDefaultExport                       bool                false                           Whether to use TypeScript default exports by default
 ====================================== =================== =============================== ===================

 (*) The rules for specifying class names are as follows: